amylian/yii2-amylian-appenv/README.md

 # yii2-amylian-env
-ATTENTION EXPERIMENTAL!
-Helpers for more convenient Yii2 Application environment initialization
+**Helpers for more convenient Yii2 Application environment initialization**

+> **Attention** This package is experimental and under development - APIs are always subject to change!